Last Updated on February 11, 2024 by Louise Carter

 The brain does remain mildly alert, especially during non-REM sleep.
-Our sleeping cycle has five phases, with the initial three being composed of non-REM sleep and the final two phases being REM sleep stages.
-REM sleep is considered deep sleep, and it’s when the thalamus is least active.
+Our sleeping cycle has 5 phases, with the initial 3 being non-REM sleep and the final 2 being REM sleep stages.
+REM sleep is deep sleep, which occurs when the thalamus is least active.

-An arousal is any sudden change in brain wave activity while a person sleeps.
-An arousal doesn’t necessarily mean that the person wakes up.
-Even the most inconspicuous change in brain wave activity counts as an arousal.
-This includes changing our brain activity as we toss and turn in our bed.
+Arousal doesn’t necessarily mean that the person wakes up.
+Even the most inconspicuous change in brain wave activity counts as arousal, including changing brain activity as we toss and turn in bed.

-So, the person doesn’t always remember them happening in the morning.
+Consequently, the person doesn’t always remember them happening in the morning.

 What Does It Mean When You Hear Yourself Snore?

-Waking yourself up with your own snoring is most common during the first half of the sleep cycle, and this is before we reach a state of deep sleep.
+Waking yourself up with snoring is most common during the first half of the sleep cycle, which is before we reach a state of deep sleep.

-If you’re hearing yourself snoring before you wake up, it’s a sign that snoring-related arousal is common throughout the night.
-This means that your non-REM sleep is constantly interrupted.
-As such, you either rarely enter the REM stage of the sleep cycle, or it doesn’t last as long as it should.
+This means your non-REM sleep is constantly interrupted.
+Consequently, you either rarely enter the REM stage of the sleep cycle, or it doesn’t last as long as it should.

-- Cardiovascular problems
+- Cardiovascular problems.

-- Daytime drowsiness
+- Daytime drowsiness.

-- Poor concentration
+- Poor concentration.

-- Memory loss
+- Memory loss.

-- Weakened immune system
+- Weakened immune system.

-- Low fertility
+- Low fertility.

-Even if you don’t often hear yourself snoring, you’ll still want to go to a doctor in case you experience snoring-related arousals during the first few stages of the sleep cycle.
+Even if you don’t often hear yourself snoring, you should still see a doctor if you experience snoring-related arousals during the first few stages of the sleep cycle.

 Why Can I Hear Myself Snoring?

-This is because certain parts of our brain take longer to wake up than others.
-As such, you hear yourself snore even though a part of you is still in “sleep mode” for a few moments.
+This is because some parts of the brain take longer to wake up than others.
+You hear yourself snore even though some of you are still in sleep mode for a few moments.

 You could be awake, but your muscles may still be relaxed because your body is coming out of atonia.
 As you breathe in and out, your throat muscles, which relax when sleeping, may still be obstructed.

 Snoring vs. Sleep Apnea

-- A narrow throat
+- A narrow throat.

 What Helps with Snoring?

-- Alcohol use before bedtime
+- Alcohol use before bedtime.

-- Sleeping on your back
+- Sleeping on your back.